jollytoad/ahx/docs/events.md

 The `detail.pseudoRule` may be modified.

-## `ahx:addRule`
+## `ahx:addTrigger`

-Dispatched when a new ahx rule is found, this may be a trigger rule from an Element or CSS rule, or a guard rule from a CSS rule (eg `--ahx-deny-trigger`).
+Dispatched when a new ahx trigger is found, this may be a from an Element or CSS rule.

 **Details**

 - `detail.origin` - the Element or CSS rule from which the rule originated
-- `detail.trigger` - the trigger spec (trigger rule only)
+- `detail.trigger` - the trigger spec
-- `detail.action` - the action to perform on triggering (trigger rule only)
+- `detail.action` - the action to perform on triggering
-- `detail.denyTrigger` - triggering is denied (guard rule only)

 ## `ahx:addEventType`